Deadly1ne/Chaptrix/README.md

 streamlit run main.py
 ```

-Or use the provided batch file:
+Or use the consolidated launcher:

 ```
-run_dashboard.bat
+run_chaptrix.bat dashboard
 ```

 This will open a web interface where you can: